Will Scholfield, Engineer

 Hard water or sediment in the water can also inhibit the heating element's functionality.

-Booking an annual boiler service will ensure that you spot sediment buildup before it becomes a problem.
+Booking a boiler service will ensure that you spot sediment buildup before it becomes a problem.

 You can use a multimeter to test the voltage of the element - if it's not working you will have to replace it.